Six Months Ago

 He nodded at the security guard and gave him a thumbs up and a smile as the door was opened for him and he took the couple of steps up into the roomy interior.
 He bypassed the lounge area to retrieve his phone from his bunk then retraced his steps to collapse with a groan.
 He opened the bottle of water and dropped the lid into his lap before taking a long drink before he tapped in his security code to check his messages.
 There were the usual pre-show good luck messages from his moms and a mid-show one from his sister Max letting him know they were trending all over the place.
 Then a reminder from their manager of the schedule for the night which translated to ‘hurry up and don’t party’ which he ignored.
 He answered his moms and his sister and the phone buzzed in his hand.
-Incoming call from a random number.
+Incoming call from an unknown number.

 Not many people had this number and he considered ignoring it, but someone might have changed numbers and was calling to let him know, or worst case, someone he cared about couldn’t make the call themselves.